Peppermint Mocha Cake

 Isn't it beautiful?
 I love how it came out!

-If you love coffee flavor in your cakes, we have a few more for you to add to your list.
+For all of the coffee fans, we have a few more cake ideas to add to your list.
 Some of our most popular are our Mocha Toffee Crunch Cake, Pumpkin Spice Latte Cake, Gingerbread Latte Cake, and Caramel Vanilla Latte Cake!

 Peppermint Mocha Cake